GIS Hands-On

 - Anyone who has ArcGIS Pro but hasn’t applied it to school planning

-The Full Three-Day Schedule
+The Full Four-Day Schedule

 Day One · Tuesday, June 23